Key Country Facts

 Top exports: soybeans, cotton, animal feed, meat, edible oils, electricity, leather, and wood

-Paraguay people are known for producing some of the world’s most exquisite lacework.
+Jim’s Perspectives: The people of Paraguay are known for producing some of the world’s most exquisite lacework.
 They are famous for Nanduti (meaning “spiderweb”), which is beautiful lace created in circular designs in various vibrant colors.
+When you visit Paraguay you will see lace everywhere!
 Another unique fact is that Paraguay is the only country in the world whose national flag has different emblems on each side, with the Coat of Arms on the front and the Treasury Seal on the back.
-The motto on the flag is Paz y Justica, meaning “peace and justice.”
-Paraguay’s flag is also one of the world’s oldest national flags.